 - An integrated discussion forum that allows developers to ask questions, raise bugs, suggest features, etc.

 - Integrated Sandbox environment and “Try It” for quick exploration

 - Ability to generate client code for different technologies based on the Swagger (OpenAPI) specification

 Do you offer a multi-tenant architecture for the Developer and Publisher portals?

-When customers want isolated environments for themselves, we provide the same.
-Certain customers will be hesitant to share the application instance with others.
-In such cases we provide a separate managed instance on the cloud, at a separate cost.
+We also provide isolated environments for customers who are hesitant to share the application instance with others.
+In such cases, we provide a separately managed instance on the cloud, at a separate cost.